Q: Will the family glitch fix help my family?

 These are just two examples.
 There are as many unique combinations of circumstances as there are people enrolled in marketplace plans.
 Premium subsidy eligibility and amounts – even without the family glitch – depend on location, age, income, and family size.

-In the newly proposed rules, the IRS noted that for a variety of reasons, “take-up of Exchange coverage may be modest for eligible families.”
+In the new rules, the IRS noted that for a variety of reasons, “new take-up of Exchange coverage may be modest relative to the size of the newly eligible population” even with the family glitch fix in place.
 Some families, like Tanya and Renee, might find that the family glitch fix puts affordable coverage within reach, and will likely enroll at least some members of the household in marketplace coverage with newly available financial assistance.
 Others, like Daunte and Natasha, might find that their marketplace subsidy eligibility doesn’t change.

 And others might be newly eligible for marketplace subsidies but might decide to keep a higher-priced employer-sponsored family plan anyway.
 This could be due to better benefits, a more robust provider network, or more plan flexibility (for example, a PPO versus HMOs in the marketplace; this varies from one area to another).